ankitaghorui/OpenLANE-workshop/README.md

 ### LEF File

 The LEF file has the information about input ports, output ports , ground and power ports.
-These are th eonly information needed fo rplace and route.
-LEF file in a way protect our IP.
 Our aim is to extract lef file from mag file.
-In order to create the lef file use write lef in tkcon window:
+In order to create the lef file use ```lef write``` in tkcon window:

 ![4 lef file creation](https://user-images.githubusercontent.com/78075225/106123692-4538f180-6180-11eb-9610-54883fd8f997.JPG)

-The lef file gets created inside vststdcelldesign directory:
+The lef file gets created inside vsdstdcelldesign directory:

 ![5 lef file created](https://user-images.githubusercontent.com/78075225/106123768-5da90c00-6180-11eb-8cfc-afafc8025dbb.JPG)